TaylorSmith28/IQ_SDR/README.md

 ![Final Results](/images/Schematics/results.jpg)
 Looking at the results above, image rejection can still be seen around 1 microvolt at a 10MHz frequency.
 This was the best image rejection that we were able to obtain.
 Using the antenna on top of the Kretschmar roof, we were able to obtain a clearly discernible signal from a religious radio station.
 Thank the Lord.
 # Credits
-Huge credits go to Cayden Maddocks, my teammate who helped tremendoulsy on this project
+Huge credits go to Cadyn Maddocks, my teammate who helped tremendoulsy on this project

 Also thanks to Professor Rob Frohne, for without his help this project would not have been possible.